MicrosoftDocs/memdocs/memdocs/intune/apps/app-configuration-policies-overview.md

 ## Android app configuration policies

 For Android app configuration policies, you can select the device enrollment type before creating an app configuration profile.
-You can account for certificate profiles that are based on enrollment type (work profile, fully managed, dedicated, and corporate-owned work profile).
+You can account for certificate profiles that are based on enrollment type (either **All Profile Types**, **Fully Managed, Dedicated, and Corporate-Owned Work Profile Only**, or **Work Profile Only**).
 This update provides the following:

 1. If a new profile is created and **All Profile Types** is selected for device enrollment type, you will not be able to associate a certificate profile with the app config policy.
+This option supports username and password authentication.
+If you use certificate-based authentication, don't use this option.
-2. If a new profile is created and Work Profile only is selected, Work Profile certificate policies created under Device Configuration can be utilized.
+2. If a new profile is created and **Fully Managed, Dedicated, and Corporate-Owned Work Profile Only** is selected, **Fully Managed, Dedicated, and Corporate-Owned Work Profile** certificate policies created under **Device** > **Configuration profiles** can be utilized.
+This option supports certificate-based authentication, and username and password authentication. **Fully Managed** relates to Android Enterprise fully managed devices (COBO). **Dedicated** relates to Android Enterprise dedicated devices (COSU). **Corporate-Owned Work Profile** relates to Android Enterprise corporate-owned work profile (COPE).
-3. If a new profile is created and **Fully Managed, Dedicated, and Corporate-Owned Work Profile Only** is selected, **Fully Managed, Dedicated, and Corporate-Owned Work Profile** certificate policies created under Device Configuration can be utilized.
+3. If a new profile is created and **Work Profile Only** is selected, Work Profile certificate policies created under **Device** > **Configuration profiles** can be utilized.
+This option supports certificate-based authentication, and username and password authentication.

+> [!NOTE]
-4. If you deploy a Gmail or Nine configuration profile to an Android Enterprise dedicated device which doesn’t involve a user, it will fail because Intune can’t resolve the user.
+> If you deploy a Gmail or Nine configuration profile to an Android Enterprise dedicated device work profile which doesn’t involve a user, it will fail because Intune can’t resolve the user.

 > [!IMPORTANT]
 > Existing policies created prior to the release of this feature (April 2020 release - 2004) that do not have any certificate profiles associated with the policy will default to **All Profile Types** for device enrollment type.
 Also, existing policies created prior to the release of this feature that have certificate profiles associated with them will default to Work Profile only.